Skip to main content

 • Personal statement articulating a compelling reason for wanting to attend the Annual Meeting;

-• In about 500 words (preferably no more than one page), share a clear description of why you wish to attend the Annual Meeting, and how it will be beneficial to your professional development and career goals.
-Please include how you plan to navigate the meeting; the program schedule, which will be available June 15, allows you to search programming via date, session type or committee sponsored sessions.
+• In about 500 words (preferably no more than one page), share the origins of your interest in child and adolescent psychiatry, along with a clear description of why you wish to attend the Annual Meeting, and how it will be beneficial to your professional development and career goals.
+Please include how you plan to navigate the meeting; the program schedule, which will be available during the month of June, allows you to search programming via date, session type or committee sponsored sessions.
 If you are presenting, please provide a brief description of your role, title and program event type, including with whom you are presenting, if applicable.
 Additionally, if you have attended the meeting previously, indicate how this opportunity allows you to build on past experience.
 Lastly, include why it is important to attend the meeting this year.

 • The letter should indicate how long the faculty member or mentor has known the applicant and in what capacity.
 In describing the candidate, it would be helpful for the letter to address the applicant’s training, qualifications, accomplishments, interest in the child and adolescent psychiatry specialty, motivation for this award, and the potential benefits of the candidate attending the Annual Meeting, as appropriate.